melekladh/selenium/README.md

 There are two stages in this pipeline, to make it simple and show to you how to execute the tests:
 * build: compile the and download the necessary libraries
 * test: run the test we have

+To see an example where you can create your custom Docker image, push into the GitLab container registry and use it in the pipeline script, switch to the [gitlab-registry](https://gitlab.com/elias.nogueira/webdrivermanager-pipeline-test/-/tree/gitlab-registry) branch.